Textualize/rich/README.md

 ## Compatibility

 Rich works with Linux, OSX, and Windows.
-True color / emoji works with new Windows Terminal, classic terminal is limited to 16 colors.
+True color and emoji work on the new Windows Terminal, classic terminal is limited to 16 colors.
 Rich requires Python 3.7 or later.

 Rich works with [Jupyter notebooks](https://jupyter.org/) with no additional configuration required.